revou-fsse-3/module-1-Muhammad-Rizki-Aldiansyah/README.md

 ## I'm grateful that you've taken the time to peruse my profile.
 Thank you!

 Open to networking, collaborations, and discussions on all things ERP, SaaS, and Software Engineering.
-Let's connect and explore the possibilities together!
+Let's connect and explore the possibilities together!.

 Cheers!!!<br>